Thursday, September 28, 2017

 RECOMMENDED LINKS FOR YOUR ESL STUDENTS:

-ESL Printables: Autumn worksheets*lesson sharing site
+ESL Printables: Autumn worksheets: *lesson sharing site

 EL Civics: Autumn powerpoint with picture vocabulary and sentences